alicekellings/Sidebuzcom/src/content/blog/your-complete-guide-to-building-passive-income-in-2024.md

  	- Add a 10% buffer of the sum total (e.g. $5000 = $500)

- 	- Add the last two categories to create the grand total — this is your monthly FIN
+ 	- Add the last two categories to create the grand total �?this is your monthly FIN

 Use your FIN number to analyze your investment goals.
 It is a great starting place to build your passive income portfolio.